solarwinds/rkubelog/README.md

 - `LOGGLY_TOKEN` - customer token from Loggly (__not__ API token)

-Also add these default values to disable PaperTrail logging:
+Also add these default values to disable Papertrail logging (following are just samples, please use your account specific values):

 - `PAPERTRAIL_PROTOCOL=tcp`
 - `PAPERTRAIL_HOST=logsX.papertrailapp.com`
 - `PAPERTRAIL_PORT=XXXXX`

-For any help with Loggly, please checkout their help page [here](https://www.loggly.com/docs-index/).
+For any help with Loggly, please checkout their help page [here](https://documentation.solarwinds.com/en/Success_Center/loggly/).

 ## Development